 After mapping columns and clicking Next, you will be directed to the Select Rows tab, where you’ll notice that Office Timeline has automatically marked all importable records.
 This is the last step of the Excel import process and it gives you the opportunity to double-check your data or specify what tasks and milestones you want to load from your Excel spreadsheet.

-As you can see in the image below, the timeline maker allows you to select or deselect individual items by clicking the checkboxes next to each row, and you can quickly choose to import all tasks or all milestones by checking the boxes above the table.
+As you can see in the image below, the timeline maker allows you to select or deselect individual items or categories by clicking the corresponding checkboxes.
 If you want to select or deselect all data, you can do so instantly by clicking the checkbox in the upper-right corner, next to the Title column header.
+Finally, you can also choose here whether you want to import 1-day tasks as milestones or not.

 As a quick tip, for complex project plans, we’d recommend importing only major tasks and milestones so that you get a clean, elegant timeline that even non-technical audiences can easily follow.